openpracticelibrary/openpracticelibrary/content/practice/non-functional-requirements-map.md

 ## Facilitation Materials Needed

 ##### Digital Variation:
-* A Miro board with a canvas created for the Non-Functional Requirements Map
+* An online whiteboard (such as Miro) with a canvas created for the Non-Functional Requirements Map

 ##### Physical Variation:
 * A large whiteboard or writable wall space